ilg-deprecated/xpack.github.io-source/pages/home.md

 ## xPack tools

-The entire xPack project is open source and available on [GitHub](https://github.com/xpack).
+The entire xPack project is open source and publicly available on [GitHub](https://github.com/xpack).

 The main xPack tools are: